For contact info, please see the Sci.Electronics.Repair FAQ Email Links Page.

 See the info on these and other stabilized HeNe lasers, and other related information in Sam's Laser FAQ under References.

 The Nano 3.0 board should probably be installed in a socket but everything else can be soldered.
 It will not fit in a machined pin socket but will in a leaf spring socket.
-However, 30 pin sockets are difficult to find so making one up out of pieces of a pair of 24 pins sockets, or two 15 pin strips may be required.
+However, 30 pin sockets are difficult to find so making one up out of pieces of a pair of 24 pins sockets, a 40 pin socket, or two 15 pin strips may be required.
 And since the brightness versus power for LEDs can vary dramatically depending on type and color, the current limiting resistors for the LEDs should be selected before soldering to equalize their brightness (if you care).
 For the LEDs I used, this required the resistance to range from 330 ohms to 5.6K ohms.
 The 3 pin header is for power (+5 Ext, GND, +12V).
 The +5V Ext is optional for VIN rather than 12V.
 The 2 pin header is for the REF frequency input for use with Zeeman lasers.
 The PCB is 2x2 inches.
 The remainder of the board is taken up with mundane things like resistors and capacitors. ;-) Since its size is mostly limited by the Nano and DB9F, using SMT components would not be very beneficial and would make hobbyist assembly and modifications (and mine!) more of a pain.

 Arduino Pin Physical Pin Function -------------------------------------------------------------------------- D3 6 P-Mode LED (5V PWM, 0 to 100 percent) D5 8 REF Frequency input (TTL 0 to ~6 MHz) D6 9 Heater Drive (5V PWM, 0 to 100 percent) D7 10 State bit 0 LED (0 or 5V) D8 11 State bit 1 LED (0 or 5V) D9 12 State bit 2 LED (0 or 5V) D10 13 Locked LED (0 or 5V) D11 14 S-Mode LED (5V PWM, 0 to 100 percent) D12 15 Error LED (0 or 5V) D13 16 Heartbeat LED (Atmega "L") A0 20 P-Mode input (0 to 5V) A1 21 S-Mode input (0 to 5V) A2 22 External Modulation input (future, 0 to 5V) +5V 27 +5 VDC from on-board regulator or USB VIN 30 Optional DC input (+7 to +20 VDC) GND 4,29 Ground/Common